5jt/dyalog-cookbook/manuscript/05_logging.md

     ∇
 ~~~

-We use `APLTreeUtils.ReadUtf8File` rather than `⎕NGET` for several reasons:
+We use `APLTreeUtils.ReadUtf8File` rather than `⎕NGET` because it retries several times in case of a failure, something that is quite common when dealing with files on a network.

-  1. It simplifies matters because the function deals with end-of-line characters automatically, no matter what the current operating system is.
-  1. The function takes care of a BOM [^bom] by removing it.

 `ReadUtf8File` returns a vtv by default: one item per record.
 We need a simple text vector.
 Although it is easy enough to flatten `ReadUtf8File`'s result (`⊃,/`) it is more efficient to tell `ReadUtf8File` not to split the stream into records in the first place.